Pecan Blondies

 - Butter – I always use unsalted butter.
 But if salted butter is all you have, go ahead and use it and omit salt in the recipe.

-- All-purpose flour - This adds a firm texture to the brownies but if you prefer to make them gluten-free, you can omit the flour and add 3 tablespoon of cornstarch instead.
+- All-purpose flour – This adds a firm texture to the brownies but if you prefer to make them gluten-free, you can omit the flour and add 3 tbsp of cornstarch instead.
 The brownies will be a little delicate but just as delicious.

 - Golden Syrup – This adds a nice golden color.
 And if you can’t use golden syrup, you can also use light corn syrup.

-- Pecans - Well, of course, we use pecans but if you prefer you can switch to other nuts like macadamia, hazelnuts, or almonds too.
+- Pecans – Well, of course, we use pecans, but if you prefer, you can switch to other nuts like macadamia, hazelnuts, or almonds, too.

-- Vanilla - Always use a good quality vanilla extract.
+- Vanilla – Always use a good-quality vanilla extract.

 Base